Yoga, Mindfulness and Evolution – Fall

 At its heart, yoga is more than a physical practice; it is a practice of evolution and liberation.
 But to truly understand what this means, we must go beyond the physical postures and explore the subtler philosophical and spiritual tenants of this ancient tradition, while also investigating how these teachings relate to our modern lives.

 The word “mindfulness” has become common in today’s yoga classrooms.
 But what does “mindfulness” really mean?
-How do we incorporate dharma (wisdom teaching) into the yoga classroom?
-How can we help our students tap into insight and surrender during practice?
+How does it relate to our yoga practice?
+And how do we incorporate it, and other wisdom teachings, into the yoga classroom?

-• how to practice different types of meditation (insight, concentration, compassion) from both Yoga and Buddhist paths*
+• how and why to practice different forms of meditation practice from both Yoga and Buddhist paths

 • how to start or enliven your own personal home meditation practice